external-secrets Wasn't Syncing from Azure Key Vault

 name: database-credentials

-We don't use Reloader because we prefer manual control over when pods restart.
-Automatic restarts can cause issues if a secret is temporarily wrong or if the timing is bad.
+We don't use Reloader.
+I prefer knowing exactly when pods restart.
+Automatic restarts can cause problems if a secret is temporarily wrong or if the timing is bad.

-Instead of updating a secret in place, create a new version:
+Instead of updating a secret in place, you can create a new version:

 In Azure Key Vault: